 In the run-up to the referendum in June 2016, tempers flared over widely debated topics such as fishing quotas.
 However, two-thirds (64%) of Conservatives support existing fishing quotas as well as a ban on the production of genetically modified crops.

-The proportion of Conservatives, including a majority that voted to Leave, reported that they want to strengthen or maintain certain regulations:
+A significant proportion of Conservatives, including a majority that voted to Leave, reported that they want to strengthen or maintain certain EU environmental regulations:

 • Water quality and beach cleanliness standards (96%)